Skip to content

 The value type depends on the field definition allowed content types setting:

-• for types that return content items if there are no restrictions, or several types are allowed, the value will be an Item
+• for types that return content items if there are no restrictions, or several types are allowed, the value is an Item

 The cardinality (single or collection) depends on the selection limit setting: